zmagnaye/task-manager-ts/README.md

 # Task Manager App (React + TypeScript + Auth0)

 A simple task management application built with React, TypeScript, and Auth0 authentication.
 Users can create, view, edit, and delete tasks with type-safe code and global state management using Context API.
-Tasks are persisted in the browser’s LocalStorage.

 ---